Azure/azure-init/doc/libazurekvp.md

 ## Architecture

-The tracing architecture consists of three specialized layers, each handling a specific aspect of the tracing process:
+The tracing architecture consists of four specialized layers, each handling a specific aspect of the tracing process:

 ### 1. EmitKVPLayer